survivejs/webpack-book/manuscript/developing/04_linting.md

 W> Note that the webpack configuration lints only the application code we refer.
 If you want to lint webpack configuration itself, execute `npm run lint:js` separately.

-T> It can be useful to attach the linting process to Git through a prepush hook. [pre-git](https://www.npmjs.com/package/pre-git) allows you to achieve this quickly.
-This way you can rebase your commits and fix possible problems before pushing.
+T> Attaching the linting process to Git through a prepush hook allows you to catch problems earlier. [pre-git](https://www.npmjs.com/package/pre-git) allows you to achieve this quickly.
+Doing this allows you to rebase your commits and fix possible problems early.

 ### Configuring ESLint Further